Hello emotional kids and parents!

 On the second page, you’ll find descriptions of what emotions do and how they help, and a column for kids to write down their ideas for how to help their emotions do their best work.

-If you need some help figuring out how to work respectfully and effectively with each emotion, see this alphabetized list of emotions on this site.
+If you need some help figuring out how to work respectfully and effectively with each emotion, see this alphabetized list of emotion posts on this site.

 What do the colors mean?